I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioreporttargetdevicechangeasynchronous.md

 The PnP manager calls device-change-complete callback routines at IRQL = PASSIVE_LEVEL.

-### -param Context [in, out]
+`Context`

 Optionally points to a caller-supplied context structure that the PnP manager passes to the <i>Callback</i> routine.
 The caller must allocate this structure from nonpaged memory.

-## -returns
+## Return Value

 <b>IoReportTargetDeviceChangeAsynchronous</b> returns STATUS_SUCCESS or an appropriate error status.
 Possible error status values include the following.
 <dl>
 <dt><b>STATUS_INVALID_DEVICE_REQUEST</b></dt>
 </dl>The caller specified a system PnP event, such as GUID_TARGET_DEVICE_QUERY_REMOVE.
 This routine is only for custom events.

-## -remarks
+## Remarks

 After the <b>IoReportTargetDeviceChangeAsynchronous</b> routine notifies the PnP manager that a custom event has occurred on a device, the routine returns immediately; it does not wait while the PnP manager sends notification of the event to drivers that registered for notification on the device.
 Do not use this routine to report system PnP events, such as GUID_TARGET_DEVICE_REMOVE_COMPLETE.

 A driver that defines a custom device event calls <b>IoReportTargetDeviceChangeAsynchronous</b> to inform the PnP manager that the custom event has occurred.
 Custom notification can be used for events like a volume label change.